 A coalition of farm and business groups is forming to push Iowa legislators for a 10-cent increase in state taxes on gasoline and diesel fuel.

-Scott Newhard, of the Associated General Contractors of Iowa, told The Des Moines Register that he's expecting support for the idea from the Iowa Farm Bureau, the Iowa Bankers Association and several other agriculture and business groups.
+Scott Newhard, of the Associated General Contractors of Iowa said he's expecting support for the idea from the Iowa Farm Bureau, the Iowa Bankers Association and several other agriculture and business groups.

 Newhard says the fuel tax increase is needed to address a $215 million annual funding shortfall for critical maintenance and improvements needed by Iowa's road system.

 Spokesman Tim Albrecht for Governor Terry Branstad says Branstad would look favorably on raising tax revenue for roads and bridges only if the proposal were contained "within a broad, overall tax reform package that reduces taxes on all Iowans."

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or email@example.com.